Car Insurance for High Risk Drivers

 Before we go into the car insurance aspect, let’s shed some light on what a ‘high-risk’ driver is.
 Anyone who is likely to file more auto insurance claims than a typical motorist is considered a high-risk driver.
 Several attributes make one risky in auto insurance companies' eyes, and we’ll dive deeper into this in the next section, so stick with us.

 From the standpoint of car insurance in Ontario, things are much more difficult for ‘high-risk’ drivers because they are essentially a liability for the companies.
 Rash driving or traffic violations in the past increase a person’s probability of repeating the same mistakes and resulting in frequent claims in the future.
+If you are one of those 'high-risk' drivers, feel free to check rates for places outside of Ontario for comparison like car insurance in Yukon or car insurance in Red Deer, Alberta.

 No insurance company wants this because insurance is a ‘pool’ of money pitched in by multiple policyholders for a rainy day.
 It would not be fair to use a bigger chunk of that sum just on one person because of their repeated mistakes.